Churchill Craton

 Paleomap of North American and Scandinavian cratons and orogenic belts.
 The Churchill Craton comprises the Rae and Hearne provinces (both in magenta).

 The Churchill Craton is the northwest section of the Canadian Shield and stretches from southern Saskatchewan and Alberta to northern Nunavut.
-It has a very complex geological history punctuated by at least seven distinct regional tectonometamorphic intervals, including many discrete accretionary magmatic events.
-The Western Churchill province is the part of the Churchill Craton that is exposed north and west of the Hudson Bay.
-The Archean (ca. 1.83 Ga) Western Churchill province contributes to the complicated and protracted tectonic history of the craton and marks a major change in the behaviour of the Churchill Craton with many remnants of Archean supracrustal and granitoid rocks.
+The Archean (ca. 1.83 Ga) Western Churchill province contributes to the complicated and protracted tectonic history of the craton and marks a major change in the behaviour of the Churchill Craton.